CopyCat73/Pure-Dev/README.md

 This tool currently has two functions:
   - Export data from the Pure API in a format that can be read by the bulk importer.
-  - Optional modification of the exported data using XHTML.
+  - Optional modification of the exported data using XSLT.

 ## For developers